QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

 Referencing Items
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The last element of a sequence type can be accessed with the keyword ``end``
+The last element of a sequence type can be accessed with the keyword ``end``.

 .. code-block:: julia